[UPDATED in 2025]

 - Cross-training - at least 15mm

-- Weightlifting and rack areas - 40mm
+- Weightlifting and rack areas - at least 30mm

-- Olympic weightlifting - 60mm
+- Olympic weightlifting - at least 40mm

 8 Types of Gym Flooring